Public Works Administration: Housing

 The PWA was supposed to be the centerpiece of the New Deal's drive to build public housing for the urban poor.
 Public housing was a new concept in the United States, tested for the first time during the New Deal.
 With this in mind the PWA constructed a total of 52 housing communities for a total of 29,000 units, which was less than what many supporters of public housing had hoped for.
-The very first public housing community built by PWA was the whites-only Techwood Homes in Atlanta, Georgia.
+The first public housing community built by PWA was the whites-only Techwood Homes in Atlanta, Georgia.
 The PWA also built one of the first public housing projects in New York City, the Williamsburg Houses in Brooklyn.

 Criticism

 The PWA spent over $6 billion but did not succeed in returning the level of industrial activity to pre-Depression levels.
 Though successful in many aspects, it has been acknowledged that the PWA's objective of constructing a substantial number of quality, affordable housing units was a major failure.
 Some have argued that because Roosevelt was opposed to deficit spending, there was not enough money spent to help the PWA achieve its housing goals.

 Reeves (1973) argues that Roosevelt's competitive theory of administration proved to be inefficient and produced delays.
 The competition over the size of expenditure, the selection of the administrator, and the appointment of staff at the state level, led to delays and the ultimate failure of PWA as a recovery instrument.
 As director of the budget, Lewis Douglas overrode the views of leading senators in reducing appropriations to $3.5 billion and in transferring much of that money to other agencies instead of their own specific appropriations.
 The cautious and penurious Ickes won out over the more imaginative Hugh S. Johnson as chief of public works administration.
 Political competition between rival Democratic state organizations and between Democrats and Progressive Republicans led to delays in implementing PWA efforts on the local level.
 Ickes instituted quotas for hiring skilled and unskilled black people in construction financed through the PWA.
 Resistance from employers and unions was partially overcome by negotiations and implied sanctions.
 Although results were ambiguous, the plan helped provide African Americans with employment, especially among unskilled workers.